Transient terahertz photoconductivity of insulating cuprates: Results and discussion

-We can estimate the photocarrier mobility by examining the peak THz-PC, $\sigma_{1p}\equiv \sigma_{1}(\tau=0)$, as a function of incident fluence $F$, shown in Fig.~\ref{fig:fluence}.
-The peak photoconductivity of both materials is fit well by a saturation model,
+We can estimate the photocarrier mobility by examining the peak THz-PC, $\sigma_{1p} = \sigma_{1}(\tau=0)$, as a function of incident fluence $F$, shown in Fig.~\ref{fig:fluence}.
+Measurements on both materials are fit well by a saturation model,

-where $F_0$ is the saturation fluence, $\mu_{e,h}$ the electron and hole mobilities, $\eta$ the quantum efficiency, $\omega_p$ the pump photon energy, and $\mathcal{R}$ the equilibrium reflectance.
-We observe similar fluence dependence in the photoinduced absorption at the charge-transfer gap, indicating that the excitation density is saturating, not the carrier mobility.
-Assuming $\eta=1$, $\mu_e\approx\mu_h$, and quoting $1\sigma$ uncertainties throughout, the fits yield $\mu_h = 0.53\pm 0.04~\text{cm}^2/\text{V\,s}$ for SCOC and $\mu_h = 0.37\pm 0.02~\text{cm}^2/\text{V\,s}$ for YBCO, six orders of magnitude larger than earlier photocarrier mobility estimates~\cite{Thio:1990dz}.
-We identify this as the intrinsic photocarrier mobility of the copper oxide plane.